British Museum celebrates three generations of manga artists

 LONDON London's British Museum takes a look at manga, Japan's widely popular graphic art form, in a new exhibition showcasing the works of different generations of artists.

-"Manga now: three generations" features recent and newly commissioned artwork from Chiba Tetsuya, known for his sports manga, Hoshino Yukinobu, who specializes in science fiction comic book art, and Nakamura Hikaru, known for her wry work focusing on daily life.
+"Manga now: three generations" features recent and newly commissioned artwork from Chiba Tetsuya, known for his sports manga, Hoshino Yukinobu, who specialises in science fiction comic book art, and Nakamura Hikaru, known for her wry work focussing on daily life.

 Hikaru, the most recent generation of the artists, has on display cover artwork for her "Saint Oniisan" series which tells a story of Jesus and Buddha as flatmates in Tokyo.